 Other.
-Operating expenses for Other, which totaled \$10.4 million for the year ended December 31, 2015, decreased \$1.3 million as compared to the prior year, due primarily to a reduction in OPTI Medical spending for external product development and the favorable impact of changes in foreign currency exchange rates, partly offset by higher personnel-related costs.
+Operating expenses for Other, which totaled \$10.7 million for the year ended December 31, 2016, increased \$0.3 million, as compared to the same period of the prior year, due primarily to intangible impairments within our OPTI Medical business, partly offset by lower amortization expense on the aforementioned intangible assets and a reduction in personnel-related costs.